 Another area they can improve in is low-light photography or nighttime photography.
 GoPro (or any other mini camera) hasn’t been very good in low-light conditions.
 Smaller sensor sizes and lens constraints are some of the reasons.

-If they are serious about improving the nighttime photography, the Hero 11 might come with a larger aperture and a wider focal length lens to capture more light.
+If they are serious about improving nighttime photography, the Hero 11 might come with a larger aperture and a wider focal length lens to capture more light.

 Better thermal management

-It’s a technical challenge to completely solve the overheating issue.
 It’s you against the laws of physics.
-If you put a billion transistors inside a small black box, it is going to overheat no matter what.
+If you put a billion transistors inside a small black box, it is going to overheat no matter what you do.

-The overheating problem has been a major complaint from users over the years and the problem persisted throughout the GoPro line till today.
+The overheating problem has been a major complaint from users over the years, and the problem persisted throughout the GoPro line till today.

 The Hero 10 is no better than the previous models when it comes to overheating.

-In GoPro Hero 11, it is possible (read: I wish) for the design team to incorporate some kind of external heatsink coated with macro-particles to dissipate heat to some extent so that the camera won’t at least shut off during recording.
+In GoPro Hero 11, it is possible (read: I wish) for the design team to incorporate some kind of external heatsink module coated with macro-particles to dissipate heat to some extent so that the camera won’t at least shut off during recording.

 The heatsink can be built at the bottom or any location where there is minimal finger placing.

-I am something of an Engineer myself but not as good as the ones at GoPro so I am sure they can figure out a much better way.
+I am something of an Engineer myself but not as good as the ones at GoPro, so I am sure they can figure out a much better way.
 So, fingers crossed.

 Apart from these, I don’t think we might see any revolutionary changes in an already cutting-edge camera system.